 The introduction of Early Years Teachers in September 2013 has built on foundations of Early Years Professional Status to raise the prominence of the early years workforce and give one title of ‘teacher’ across the Early Years and schools.

 We recognise that teaching young children is just as important as teaching school age children.
-The new Early Years Initial Teacher Training programme started in September 2013 and we are now recruiting for September 2015.
 Please see the FACTFILE below for more information about routes to Early Years Teacher Status.

 The University of Worcester has been successfully delivering Early Years Professional Status and Early Years Teacher programmes through government contracts since the inception of the Early Years Professional status.
 Early Years Teachers are expected to create, inspire and lead the best practice with young children.